hololinked-dev/hololinked/README.md

 ### Python Clients

-Import the `ClientFactory` and create an instance for the desired protocol:
+Import the `ClientFactory` and create an instance of the client for the desired protocol:

 ```python
 from hololinked.client import ClientFactory